Getting to Know - Caroline Lucas

 Why is the 2018 UPA Medical Cannabis Patient Survey so important?

-It’s so important that politicians hear directly from the people affected by our current laws on cannabis – patients’ experiences should inform new policies, and this is your chance to contribute to real change.
+It’s so important that politicians hear directly from the people affected by our current laws on cannabis – patients’ experiences should inform new policies, and this is the patient’s chance to contribute to real change.

 Thank you Caroline!